Enhancing Peer Review in Astronomy: A Machine Learning and Optimization Approach to Reviewer Assignments for ALMA: Summary and conclusions

+Despite these successes, challenges remain.
+Since a reviewer's expertise is inferred from their proposal history, machine learning algorithms can be quite effective in assigning proposals that are similar to a reviewer's own submitted proposal.
+This raises questions of potential conflicts of interest (which may or may not be flagged by the reviewer).
+For instance, in competitive reviewing scenarios, reviewers may downrate competing papers to favor their own~\citep{Merrifeld09, balietti2016peer}, which may be mitigated using optimization methods to prevent such outcomes~\citep{alon2011sum,dhull2022price} or detecting such behavior~\citep{stelmakh2020catch}.
+Competitive reviewing can also incentivize collusion rings where reviewers manipulate assignment systems to support papers of colluding researchers in exchange for favors~\citep{littman2021collusion,Vijaykumar2020Architecture,hsieh2024vulnerability}.
+Randomization in assignments can mitigate such risks, though not entirely~\citep{jecmen2020manipulation}.
+Addressing these challenges remains an ongoing effort.

+While currently employed automated assignment systems maximize each assigned reviewers' expertise for the papers, it raises questions of whether reviewers should be assigned such a narrow range of topics or if they should be assigned more diverse proposals~\citep{goyal2024causal}.
+In addition, the topology of proposal assignments impacts the accuracy of the final rankings, as discussed in Section~\ref{subsec:top}.
+Future work should explore these factors to identify optimal trade-offs.

-Our experience found that while the machine learning algorithms were quite successful in identifying similar proposals, a small fraction of assignments were matching proposals triggered on some individual words that are relatively rare, but can appear across different scientific categories (e.g., polarization, maser, corona).
-Some of these mismatches could likely be reduced with improved machine learning algorithms (e.g., using transformer-based language models and/or fine tuning to ALMA-relevant corpora), but the possibility of mismatches will always remain.
-In the current deployment, by using the keywords of the proposals and reviewer expertise, inappropriate assignments were flagged in advance and increased the robustness of the overall process.
+Our experience also suggests that the implementation of machine learning could be improved.
+In a small fraction of cases, proposals were matched to reviewers based on words that are relatively rare, but can appear across different scientific categories (see Section~\ref{subsec:expertise}).
+For example, a proposal to observe polarization in the Sun will have a finite similarity to a proposal to observe dust polarization in high-redshift galaxies since both proposals use the term ``polarization.''
+In the current deployment, we use the keywords provided by the PIs and the reviewers to mitigate such assignments and increase the robustness of the overall process.
+Some of these mismatches could likely be reduced with improved machine learning algorithms (e.g., using transformer-based language models and/or fine-tuning to ALMA-relevant corpora).
+However, it is likely that some level of mismatch will persist~\citep{stelmakh2023gold}, as inherent limitations and uncertainties are a natural part of such automated processes.